-Police pursuit ends as suspect crashes in head-on collision at Essen Lane
+Police chase involving stolen car ends in head-on crash on Essen Lane

 Latest Weather Blog

-Police pursuit ends as suspect crashes in head-on collision at Essen Lane
+Police chase involving stolen car ends in head-on crash on Essen Lane

-BATON ROUGE - On Tuesday morning, traffic along Essen Lane near the I-12 on-ramp experienced a slow down when a driver who police were trying to pull over crashed.
+BATON ROUGE - A chase through Baton Rouge involving State Police ended with a collision near an I-12 on-ramp Tuesday morning.

-According to Louisiana State Police, earlier that morning, officers spotted a stolen vehicle and attempted to pull the driver over.
+According to Louisiana State Police, officers spotted a stolen vehicle earlier that morning and attempted to pull the driver over.

-Instead of pulling over as instructed, the driver allegedly fled.
-Police say the suspect engaged officers in a brief high-speed pursuit along Essen Lane that ended around 7 a.m., when the driver crashed in a head-on collision.
+Instead of pulling over, the driver fled.
+Police say the suspect engaged officers in a brief high-speed pursuit along Essen Lane that ended around 7 a.m., when the driver crashed head-on into another vehicle.

-Traffic cameras revealed footage of at least four police units and two ambulances at the scene of the crash.
+Traffic cameras showed at least four police units and two ambulances at the scene of the crash.

 Very active crash- Essen off I-12... left lane blocked in both directions. pic.twitter.com/Xb5rEQ4d3t— Ashley Frugé WBRZ (@ashleywbrz) July 27, 2021